How Do You Fertilize Potted Lemon Tree?

 How Often Should I Feed My Potted Lemon Tree?

-The fertilizer label will give you detailed guidelines for the most proper feeding schedule.
+The fertilizer label will provide you with detailed guidelines for the appropriate feeding schedule.
 Nevertheless, there are some rules to follow:

-- In active growth time (often spring and summer): feed your houseplant once every month.
+• During active growth times (often spring and summer), feed your houseplant once a month.

-- When your plant starts to grow fruits, reduce fertilizer in both active and dormant time.
+• When your plant starts to grow fruits, reduce fertilizer in both active and dormant periods.

 What Do I Feed A Lemon Tree?